ABr-hub/Simple_MLP/README.md

 ---

 The table below presents different classification problems (= problems where data points belong to one of two classes).
 The objective is to identify separating lines that effectively distinguish between the blue and red dots.
+Two possibile classification methods were applied to solve this problem:

+1. Logistic regression: A linear classification model that predicts the probability that a given input belongs to a certain class.
+2. Multi-layer-perceptron: A type of artificial neural network composed of multiple layers of nodes (neurons) that use non-linear activation functions.

 The plot displays the resulting regions indicating the color affiliation.
 These regions are delineated to illustrate the classification outcomes, with distinct areas representing the affiliation of different colors.

 | # | Problem     | Logistic Regression Solution | MLP Solution
 | :----: |    :----:   |    :----:   |    :----:   |